CiscoDevNet/intersight-powershell/docs/Set-IntersightWorkflowWorkflowInfo.md

 ```

 ### -Action
 The action of the workflow such as start, cancel, retry, pause.\n* `None` - No action is set, this is the default value for action field.\n* `Create` - Create a new instance of the workflow but it does not start the execution of the workflow.
-Use the Start action to start execution of the workflow.\n* `Start` - Start a new execution of the workflow.\n* `Pause` - Pause the workflow, this can only be issued on workflows that are in running state.\n* `Resume` - Resume the workflow which was previously paused through pause action on the workflow.\n* `Retry` - Retry the workflow that has previously reached a final state and has the retryable property set to true.
+Use the Start action to start execution of the workflow.\n* `Start` - Start a new execution of the workflow.\n* `Pause` - Pause the workflow, this can only be issued on workflows that are in running state.
+A workflow can be paused for a maximum of 180 days, after 180 days the workflow will be terminated by the system.\n* `Resume` - Resume the workflow which was previously paused through pause action on the workflow.\n* `Rerun` - Rerun the workflow that has previously reached a failed state.
+The workflow is run from the beginning using inputs from previous execution.
+Completed and currently running workflows cannot be rerun.
+Workflows do not have to be marked for retry to use this action.\n* `Retry` - This action has been deprecated.
+Please use RetryFailed, Rerun or RetryFromTask action.
+Retry the workflow that has previously reached a final state and has the retryable property set to true.
 A running or waiting workflow cannot be retried.
 If the property retryFromTaskName is also passed along with this action, the workflow will be started from that specific task, otherwise the workflow will be restarted from the first task.
 The task name in retryFromTaskName must be one of the tasks that completed or failed in the previous run.
 It is not possible to retry a workflow from a task which wasn&apos;t run in the previous iteration.\n* `RetryFailed` - Retry the workflow that has failed.
 A running or waiting workflow or a workflow that completed successfully cannot be retried.
 Only the tasks that failed in the previous run will be retried and the rest of workflow will be run.
-This action does not restart the workflow and also does not support retrying from a specific task.\n* `Cancel` - Cancel the workflow that is in running or waiting state.
+This action does not restart the workflow and also does not support retrying from a specific task.\n* `RetryFromTask` - Retry the workflow that has previously reached a failed state and has the retryable property set to true.
+A running or waiting workflow cannot be retried.
+RetryFromTaskName must be passed along with this action, and the workflow will be started from that specific task.
+The task name in RetryFromTaskName must be one of the tasks that was executed in the previous attempt.
+It is not possible to retry a workflow from a task that wasn&apos;t run in the previous execution attempt.\n* `Cancel` - Cancel the workflow that is in running or waiting state.

 ```yaml
 Type: WorkflowWorkflowInfo.ActionEnum